hipe/tmx/lib/skylab/headless/doc/issues/139-the-perfect-agent-interation-model.md

   iambic parameter lists. they are both more readable an more flexible.

 • ### schlurp
-  a nearby upcoming commit will explain and mark this #todo:before-merge
+  a nearby upcoming commit will explain and mark this #todo:during-merge

 • ### pass yourself in
   just pass yourself in and you (the child agent) just hack out what you